AdaCore/xmlada/docs/schema.rst

   contents must satisfy additional constraints (be an integer, a date, ...).

-  Among the predefined simple type (which are all defined in the namespace `http://www.w3.org/2001/XMLSchema/ <http://www.w3.org/2001/XMLSchema/>`_), one can find: `string`, `integer`, `byte`, `date`, `time`, `dateTime`, `boolean`,...
+  Among the predefined simple types (which are all defined in the namespace `http://www.w3.org/2001/XMLSchema/ <http://www.w3.org/2001/XMLSchema/>`_), one can find: `string`, `integer`, `byte`, `date`, `time`, `dateTime`, `boolean`,...